tlatsas/dotfiles_linux/README.md

 For style:

-* zukitwo colors
+* Zukitwo colors (gtk2/3)
-* faenza dark icons
+* Faenza-dark icons
 * xcursor-comix
 * LS_COLORS for file colors in terminal

+There are also configs for applications tha I do not use anymore like:

+* awesomewm
+* vimperator
+* mpd
+* conky
+* ...

 vim plugins
 -----------